Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. image:: images/chapt5_img01_Architecture_Diagram_Simple.png
    :align: center

 The diagram shows the client libraries communicate with the Server passing each Selenium command for execution.
-Then the server passes the Selenium command to the browser using Selenium-Core javascript commands.
+Then the server passes the Selenium command to the browser using Selenium-Core Javascript commands.
 The browser, using it's Javascript interpreter executes the Selenium command, which effectively, runs the check you specified in your Selenese test script.

 Selenium Server
 ~~~~~~~~~~~~~~~